Rick L. Edgeman

 Rick L. Edgeman (born 1954 in Pueblo, Colorado - USA) is an American statistician and quality professional, and Professor of Sustainability & Performance at AU Herning and in the Interdisciplinary Center for Organizational Architecture, at Aarhus University, School of Business and Social Sciences.
-Concurrently, he is President's Distinguished Scholar, Professor & Chair of Management, and Center for Entrepreneurship Director in the Robbins College of Business & Entrepreneurship at Fort Hays State University in Hays, Kansas.
-He is primarily known for his work on Quality Management, Performance Management, and within recent years Sustainable Enterprise Excellence (SEE).
+Concurrently, he is visiting professor in the Centre for Sustainable Operations & Resilient Supply Chains (CSORSC) at The University of Adelaide (Australia).

+He is primarily known for his work on Quality Management, Performance Management and Sustainable Enterprise Excellence (SEE).
 He is an Academician of the International Academy of Quality.